AIgen-Solutions-s-r-l/resume-parser-service/README.md

 ## Overview

 **Resume Service** is a FastAPI-based microservice designed to handle resume ingestion, parsing, and management.
-It leverages MongoDB for data persistence, RabbitMQ for message queuing, and integrates with Azure services for enhanced text processing capabilities.
+It leverages MongoDB for data persistence and integrates with Azure services for enhanced text processing capabilities.
 The service includes robust authentication, text embedding functionality, and comprehensive health monitoring.

 ### Main Features